section-engineering-education/engineering-education/articles/how-to-setup-and-ssh-into-an-ubuntu1804-server-on-aws/index.md

 And You DID IT!!!
 You have successfully used SSH to get remote access to your Virtual Machine on AWS as promised.
 Feel free to poke around!!

-To better understand the ssh command we used above see the breakdown below.
+To better understand the ssh command you used above see the breakdown below.

 1. ssh : the ssh command is used to start the SSH client program that enables secure connection to the SSH server on a remote machine.
 2. -i : identity_file, A file from which the [identity key](https://www.ssh.com/ssh/identity-key) (private key) for [public key authentication](https://www.ssh.com/ssh/public-key-authentication) is read.